-The aim is to provide a forum for people to explore and discuss matters of faith and what they believe through the discussion of a book in a relaxed, convivial, non-threatening atmosphere.
+Formed in 2012, the aim of the Good Faith Book Club was to provide a forum for people to explore and discuss matters of faith and what they believed.
+This was through the discussion of a book in a relaxed, convivial, non-threatening atmosphere.
+Everyone was welcome to come along and express their views or just listen over a cup of tea or coffee.

 Andrew Bradstock's authorised biography of David Sheppard, the England cricketer, and Anglican Bishop (1929-2005) gave us an insight into the man, his faith,...